KozGit/DOOM-3-BFG-VR/README.txt

 	  Oculus Profile IPD:	The IPD reported by the HMD runtime.

-	  Oculus Profile Height:	The Height reported by the HMD runtime.

 	  Manual Profile IPD:	This IPD will be used if Active Profile is set to Manual.

-	  Manual Profile Height:	This height will be used if Active Profile is set to Manual.

-	  World Scale Adjust:	This works now.
-Multiply the size of the world by this.

 ___________________________________________

 9) CONSOLE VARIABLES AND COMMANDS